LuigiPower/allennlp-bimpm-trecqa/README.md

 ## BimPM
-Running the training and validation process requires a reference to the jsonnet file, the directory in which to store the metrics and trained models for each epoch. the -–include-package argument is required to make AllenNLP load custom models and dataset readers, which it will detect thanks to theregisterdecorator.
+Running the training and validation process requires a reference to the jsonnet file, the directory in which to store the metrics and trained models for each epoch. the -–include-package argument is required to make AllenNLP load custom models and dataset readers, which it will detect thanks to the register decorator.

 ```
 allennlp train -s trecqaoutdir --include-package allennlp-bimpm-trecqa bimpmtrecqa.jsonnet